yndc/com.elfenlabs.scripting/README.md

 An interpreted language with static typing designed for game scripting.

-### Goals

-#### Language

-Imperative paradigm for ease of learning, reading, and typing.
-Alphabetical keywords rather than symbols.
+Easy to learn, read, and type.
+Uses alphabetical keywords rather than symbols.
 One way to do something, less syntactic sugars.

-#### Runtime

-As performant as possible for an interpreted language without resorting to JIT (for portability & distribution restrictions.
-Hello, iOS).
-Easy for the host application to add external functions.
-Frictionless data providing and retrieval from the host application
+The bytecode VM should be as performant as possible for an interpreted language without resorting to JIT for portability & distribution restrictions.
+Adding external functions, providing, and receiving data should be frictionless.

 ## Quickstart